 - Tillig sets are priced competitively with lesser quality train sets offered in many toy stores.

 N scale is the only scale other than TT which will fit more than one concentric oval on most children's' train boards or tables.
-In N scale a Kato set would be my first choice, followed by either a set from Athearn or Walthers.
-Remember, stick to inexpensive trains, they're good tools for teaching responsibility without undue financial risk.
+In N scale a Kato set would be a top choice, followed by either a set from Athearn or Walthers.
+Stick to inexpensive trains—they're good tools for teaching responsibility without undue financial risk.

 For quality HO trains, choose one of the Atlas Trainman HO sets.
-If the Atlas set is a little too expensive, then I'd look at sets from Bachmann or Walthers.Continue to 5 of 8 below.
+If the Atlas set is a little too expensive, then look at sets from Bachmann or Walthers.Continue to 5 of 8 below.